 PROGRAMME FACILITATION This programme can be used in a community-based setting or in a formalised school setting to teach children about their value as human beings and help them to understand that while they may be minors, they are still autonomous individuals with their own rights.
 This resource focuses on effective life skills, personal value and worth, the power of decisions, safe migration, an introduction to human trafficking and exploitation, and online safety.
 PROGRAMME STANDARDS Complex topics are approached in an age-appropriate manner and are contextualised to the education standards of the nation.
-Originally piloted in Southeast Asia with more than 7,000 children, all content is aligned to Thailand's Basic Education Curriculum B.E.
-2551 (2008) Standards.
-It has been contextualized to meet educational standards here in the UK and requirementes for professional development training and distribution.
+This programme was originally developed and piloted in Southeast Asia with more than 7,000 children.
+It is available to be contextualized to meet additional educational standards and requirements for professional development training and distribution.
+It was evaluated through an academic research study in partnership with Virginia Commonwealth University starting in 2019.
 This international version maintains these core competencies and is available to be contextualised to meet additional educational standards and requirements for professional development training and distribution.
 PROGRAMME TRAINING To demonstrate some of the programme activities, we have created an online facilitator training resource with a series of videos and a slideshow.
 This training includes a filmed overview of each session and activities being facilitated by teachers in a classroom setting; it can also be used as a train-the-trainer resource.
-To access the full training: A21.org/Training A21.0RG/TRAINING FEEDBACK REQUEST While there is no fee to utilize this programme, we do request that you assist us in monitoring and evaluating the impact of this program.
+To access the full training: A21.org/Training A21.ORG/TRAINING FEEDBACK REQUEST We want to hear from you!
+While there is no fee to utilise this programme, we do request that you assist us in monitoring and evaluating the impact of this program.
 After facilitating this programme, please complete this short survey: A21.ORG/EDUCATION-SURVEY